pubky/pubky-knowledge-base/Explore/Technologies/Paykit.md

 ## Core Concept

 Paykit abstracts payment complexity behind a single, static **Pubky public key**.
-Your public key becomes a universal payment identifier - recipients would discover your available payment methods by querying your [[Homeserver|homeserver]]'s public directory at `/pub/paykit.app/v0/`.
+Your public key becomes a universal payment identifier - recipients would discover your available payment methods by querying your [[Homeserver|Homeserver]]'s public directory at `/pub/paykit.app/v0/`.

 This enables applications where users pay directly to profiles, offering an intuitive experience when multiple payment methods are possible.